When The Money Runs Out

 The moral of the above parable is that if we are not faithful in correctly handling the “unrighteous mammon” (worldly riches), how can the Master trust us with “the true riches” (Luke 16:11; cf. Luke 12:33; Luke 18:22; Ephesians 3:8; James 2:5; Revelation 3:18).
 We must prove ourselves to be faithful in the proper use of material possessions before we can be trusted with spiritual possessions — and that includes every adult individual in the United States of America (elected representatives included)!
 (Romans 14:7-12; 2 Corinthians 5:10).

-Beloved, when the money runs out (and it will if our nation continues on with reckless and irresponsible spending!), economic disaster and chaos is not far away.
+Beloved, when the money runs out (and it will if our nation continues on with reckless and irresponsible spending!), economic disaster and chaos are not far away.

 —Mike Riley, Gospel Snippets